Special Use Driving Lanes: Reversible & Center Left Turn Lanes, One-Way StreetsUpdated Aug. 14, 2020

 Wait for a gap in traffic approaching from the left.

-Wait for gap in traffic on your right, then maneuver into the adjacent right-hand lane.
+Wait for a gap in traffic on your right, then maneuver into the adjacent right-hand lane.

 Identifying and using reversible lanes